mansoor-mamnoon/offline-rl-agent/README.md

 ## 🚀 Project Overview

-**NeuroQuant Agent** is a fully custom offline reinforcement learning benchmark, built from the ground up with real-time constraints, compression-aware inference, and deployment to latency-constrained environments.
+NeuroQuant Agent is a fully custom offline reinforcement learning benchmark, built from the ground up with real-time constraints, compression-aware inference, and deployment to latency-constrained environments.

 The project begins with a custom-built 10×10 gridworld environment that supports:

 - 🔁 **Directional movement**: The agent can turn left, go forward, or turn right relative to its current orientation.
 - 👁️ **Partial observability**: Instead of seeing the entire map, the agent receives a 3×3 view centered around its position.
 - ⛔ **Obstacles**: Impassable wall tiles block the agent's path and require navigation.
-- 🎯 **Goal tile**: A single terminal state gives a large positive reward when reached.
+- 🎯 **Goal tile**: A single terminal state gives a large positive reward when reached, ending the episode.
-- 🖥️ **Real-time PyGame rendering**: Each simulation step is rendered at 10 FPS for visual inspection and timing fidelity.
+- 🖥️ **Real-time PyGame rendering**: Each simulation step is rendered at a capped 10 FPS for visual inspection and timing fidelity.

-This environment supports:
+This environment is used as the basis for:
-- Offline dataset generation
+- Generating offline replay buffers
 - Training offline RL agents using CQL, BCQ, or TD3+BC
-- Evaluating model compression tradeoffs (quantization, pruning, distillation)
+- Benchmarking model compression tradeoffs (quantization, pruning, distillation)
-- Deploying agents under strict latency and memory constraints
+- Real-time deployment of agents under latency and memory constraints

----

 ## 🧠 Environment Design

-The environment is a 10×10 gridworld with partial observability and discrete relative movement.
+The environment is a 10×10 gridworld with directional agent movement, obstacles, and a single terminal goal.
+Key features:

-**Key Features:**
-- 🔁 Action space: `Turn Left`, `Move Forward`, `Turn Right`
+- 🔁 **Action space**: Turn left, move forward, turn right (relative to current orientation)
-- 👁️ Observation: 3×3 local view centered on the agent
+- 👁️ **Partial observability**: Agent receives a 3×3 window centered on its current location
-- 🔢 Dual modes:
+- 🔢 **Dual observation modes**:
-  - **Image** mode (local grid)
-  - **Vector** mode (`[agent_x, agent_y, goal_x, goal_y]`)
+  - **Image**: 3×3 local grid (int matrix)
+  - **Vector**: Agent position and goal coordinates as a flat vector
-- 🎯 Reward structure:
+- 🎯 **Reward structure**:
-  - `+10` for reaching the goal
+  - `+10` for reaching the goal (sparse)
-  - `-0.1` per step
+  - `-0.1` per step (dense penalty)
-- ⛔ Obstacles block movement
+- ⛔ **Obstacles**: Defined in the grid and block movement
-- 🖥️ Real-time PyGame rendering at 10 FPS
+- 🖥️ **Real-time rendering**: PyGame visualization at 10 FPS

----

 ## 🧠 Replay Buffer Generation

-We simulate random agents in the custom environment to collect experience for offline RL.
+We simulate random or scripted agents in the custom Gridworld environment to collect experience data for offline RL training.

 Each transition includes:
 - `observation`